Mount Wrangell: Volcanic activity

 Wrangell is the only volcano in the Wrangell Volcanic Field to have had historically recorded eruptions, generally in the form of small steam and ash explosions.
 Reports of activity have been recorded in 1784 and 1884-85.
 The 1784 eruption and another stated to have occurred in 1760 are disputed.
 The 1884-85 eruption was reported by local prospector Jon Bremner.
-An 1890 report mention a visible glow.
+An 1890 report mentioned a visible glow.
+Wrangell's most recent eruption is suggested to have occurred in March and April of 1930.
+It was initially attributed to Mount Blackburn.

+The amount of geothermal heat being emitted by Wrangell increased from the 1950s to the 1980s, raising the possibility of a future eruption.
+The heat flux was high enough to melt ice around the craters and create ice caves and small lakes in the north crater, with about 100 million cubic meters of ice melted by 1986.
+Since then heat output has decreased and ice has reaccumulated.

 Wrangell also occasionally emits ash, which can be seen coating the summit snow.
 The bulk of the mountain was built by large lava flows from 600,000 to 200,000 years ago.
 The summit caldera is believed to have collapsed within the last 200,000 years, and may have collapsed 50,000 years ago.
 Mount Zanetti is about 25,000 years old.

-The amount of geothermal heat being emitted by Wrangell increased from the 1950s to the 1980s, raising the possibility of a future eruption.
-The heat flux was high enough to melt ice around the craters and create ice caves and small lakes in the north crater, with about 100 million cubic meters of ice melted by 1986.
-Since then heat output has decreased and ice has reaccumulated.